 accuracy of the navigation.

 The NAVItags™ are a key component of the Naviswiss surgical navigation system.
 The navigation unit detects each tag by its unique pattern and accurately determines its position within the surgical space.
-This ultimately leads to precisely measured anatomic landmarks and undisturbed navigation of the surgical instruments.
+This ultimately leads to accurately measured anatomic landmarks and precise navigation of the surgical instruments.

-The tags can be easily cleaned with a wet cloth to remove blood stains quickly and efficiently and they are insensitive to bright OR light to avoid any disturbance.
+The tags can be easily cleaned with a wet cloth to remove blood stains quickly and efficiently and they are largely insensitive to the bright OR light.

 Vigorous tests with this first serial production batch have demonstrated excellent performance in all requirements.

 Visitors update their surgical navigation know-how on Naviswiss’ booth during the SIF Basel.